compphil2mmae/compphil2mmae.github.io/content/authors/pia.blau/_index.en.md

   # - Alumni
 ---

-After supporting CompPhil²MMAE as a student assistant and as a tutor, she is now a doctoral student since November 2025.
+After supporting CompPhil²MMAE as a student assistant and as a tutor, Pia Blau is now a doctoral student since November 2025.
+She is working on an external research project on hermeneutical injustice, narratives, ideologies, and classism.
+Alongside her academic qualification, she is working in the school sector.